Take a Marion County Genealogy Road TripJune 12, 2015

 Add to your personal library with books for sale by and about West Virginians.

 “We need to be proud of our rich heritage,” Grubb said.
-“Because of where we are located, we have many of the famous families who actually formed what they called at that time the west.
+“Because of where we are located, we have many famous families who actually formed what they called the west at that time.
 These are the people who were the movers and the shakers who brought in the railroad.”

-Contact the MCHS with a question about an ancestor, and Grubb or Raven Thomas, an AmeriCorps VISTA at the Historical Society, will help point you in the right direction, as they do weekly for researchers from all over the U.S.
+Contact the MCHS with a question about an ancestor, and the Historical Society will help point you in the right direction, as they do weekly for researchers from all over the U.S.

 West Augusta Historical Society in Mannington

 The West Augusta Historical Society is another great resource.
-Call for questions regarding collection of family histories, census records, vital statistics, cemetery records, county histories and more from the local area.
+Call for questions regarding the collection of family histories, census records, vital statistics, cemetery records, county histories, and more from the local area.
 The WAHS maintains the Wilson School Museum and Hamilton Round Barn

-Within the museum grounds are a two-story log cabin and a retired Chessie System caboose.
+A two-story log cabin and a retired Chessie System caboose are within the museum grounds.
 You can go inside and dream of it being your very own camper cabin.
 There is also an old post office/gas station so very small you don’t need to go inside—just look in the window.

 Prickett’s Fort State Park in Fairmont

 The original Job Prickett House offers a taste of everyday life in the 19th Century.
-Also worth a visit are the Prickett Cemetery, the Visitors Center and the Museum Gift Shop.
-You’ll find boating access, bike and nature trails and picnic areas, if you need a research break.
+Also worth a visit are the Prickett Cemetery, the Visitors Center, and the Museum Gift Shop.
+If you need a research break, you’ll find boating access, bike, nature trails, and picnic areas.

 And no summer visit to Marion County is complete without a sweet treat.
 Reward yourself for your hard work as a family research sleuth with a dessert from one of our many eateries.
-But, the sweetest reward actually will be sharing all that you learned with your family!
+But the sweetest reward will be sharing everything you learned with your family!